aurmer/hello-clojure/README.md

 # hello-clojure

-My first Clojure project!
-This is a simple app which has routing, can serve up static resources, and connect to a postgres database.
+My first Clojure+CLJS project!
+This is a simple app which has routing, serves up a re-frame app, and connects to a postgres database.

 ## Usage

-As of right now, there are two endpoints.
-Re-frame app to come.
+As of right now, there are three endpoints.

 - `/api/time` will return a timestamp from the database
 - `/api/sum-2-int/X/Y/` will return the summation of X and Y
+- '/' entry to the re-frame app

+The re-frame app connects to each of these with a simple form UI.

+## Tech Used

+- Clojure
+  - Jetty
+  - ring
+  - compojure
+  - jdbc-c3p0
+  - PostgreSQL db
+- Clojurescript
+  - Reagent
+  - re-frame
+  - Bulma CSS

+## Learned

+This was a big undertaking due to using a language for the first time as well as each library being new.
+I had a head start on re-frame from my experience using React+Redux, but there is a lot to get used to.

+I found this to be challenging and motivating to continue learning Clojure.

 ## License